litansh/compose-Nginx-Jenkins/README.md

 generate self signed TLS certificates and make the nginx send them to accessing clients (of course the protocol should change to https)

-lunch the jenkins server with the following plugins installed icon-shim credentials authentication-tokens docker-commons durable-task git job-dsl mercurial bitbucket make nginx add a ‘X-Forwarded-For’ header
+lunch the jenkins server with the following plugins installed:

+icon-shim

+credentials

+authentication-tokens

+docker-commons

+durable-task

+git

+job-dsl

+mercurial

+bitbucket

+make nginx add a ‘X-Forwarded-For’ header

 # Stage 1 - Persistent Data